miklevin/MikeLev.in/_posts/2025-09-15-mcp-chronicles-progressive-enhancement.md

 it.
 If most of those answers are local-AI with Linux, Python and git with a lot of the minutiae instantly pinned down, it can do a lot for you.

+### The Rule of Seven: Cognitive Load Management for AI

 Don't overwhelm it with a glut of stuff.
 Despite me writing these long verbose articles on the topic such an article is not what I want the coding assistants instance waking up into.
 It's got to be lean and mean.
 A simple statement or two and a set of 5 to 9 choices for selection and a further progressive reveal.
 This is the rule of 7 based on cognitive research of humans but I'm applying it to AI too, giving it just the right amount of information and choices at each step.

+### The First Command: Teaching AI to "Look Around"

 That first menu of choices is always "look around you" which in technology terms means perform an `ls` command from where you are using whatever "terminal" tool